 Programme Leader, MA History, University of Greenwich, 2013–15.

 Faculty Research Review committee, University of Greenwich, 2013–14.

 Faculty Technology Enhanced Learning committee, University of Greenwich, 2014–15.

 I have designed and delivered undergraduate and postgraduate courses, including:

-In 2018-19, I am Historian-in-Residence at EPIC The Irish Emigration Museum, where I will curate three touring exhibitions for Irish embassies abroad.
+In 2018-19, I was Historian-in-Residence at EPIC The Irish Emigration Museum, where I curated three touring exhibitions for Irish embassies abroad.

 I regularly deliver public lectures for local history societies and at public events, have published history articles in local and national newspapers, and have organised public outreach events including travelling exhibitions, a History Ireland Hedge School at EPIC The Irish Emigration Museum, and the "Ulster University Herstory Salon" in May 2017.